iscc/iscc-specs/docs/specification.md

 Accepts a file path, byte-stream or raw binary image data and MUST at least support JPEG, PNG, and GIF image formats.
 Normalize the image with the following steps:

-1. Convertf the image to greyscale
+1. Convert the image to grayscale
 2. Resize the image to 32x32 pixels using [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation)
 3. Create a 32x32 two-dimensional array of 8-bit grayscale values from the image data